 The competition for dominance in the Indian smartphone market is getting more intense by the day and Chinese companies are still flux.
 Normally, Samsung is the number one contender in the market but for two straight quarters, Xiaomi has been leading the pack instead.

 Aside from the two giants going head-to-head, Oppo and Vivo are also among the top five brands in India.
-OnePlus is also a part of the group with their flagship from 2017, the OnePlus 5T, winning many a heart.
-Not to mention how amped everyone seems to be about the upcoming OnePlus 6 Avengers edition.
+OnePlus is also a part of the group with their flagship from 2018, the OnePlus 6, winning many a heart.

 This list combs through all the options in the market so that you have choices across all price points with varied features.
 Some phones are meant for selfie lovers while others are for fans of Stock Android.
 Either which way, you'll find a phone that will make sense for you.